Carlos Trillo: Biography

 In 1999, his work La grande arnaque (The Big Hoax) won the Prize for Scenario at the Angoulême International Comics Festival.

-Trillo died in London on May 8, 2011, while on holiday with his wife.
+Trillo died suddenly in London on May 8 of 2011, after suffering a heart attack while on holiday with his wife.

 Personal life

-He married writer Ema Wolf; they had two children.
+Trillo was married to children's and fiction writer Ema Wolf, and they had two children.